 - 1. The master device asserts a start condition on SDA. - 2.
 The master sends the 7-bit slave address followed by the write bit (low). - 3.
-The addressed slave device asserts ACK on SDA. - 4.
+The addressed slave device asserts an ACK on SDA. - 4.
 The master sends a command code. - 5.
-The slave asserts ACK on SDA. - 6.
+The slave asserts an ACK on SDA. - 6.
 The master sends a data byte. - 7.
-The slave asserts ACK on SDA. - 8.
-The master sends a data byte or asserts a stop condition. - 9.
-The slave asserts ACK on SDA. - The master asserts a stop condition on SDA to end the transaction.
+The slave asserts an ACK on SDA. - 8.
+The master sends a data byte (or asserts a stop condition). - 9.
+The slave asserts an ACK on SDA. - 10.
+The master asserts a stop condition on SDA to end the transaction.

-In the ADM1068, the write byte/word protocol is used for three purposes:
+In the ADM1069, the write byte/word protocol is used for the following three purposes:

 To write a single byte of data to the RAM.
-In this case, the command byte is RAM Address 0x00 to RAM Address 0xDF, and the only data byte is the actual data, as shown in Figure 30.
+In this case, the command byte is RAM Address 0x00 to RAM Address 0xDF, and the only data byte is the actual data, as shown in Figure 41.

-Figure 30.
+Figure 41.
 Single Byte Write to the RAM

-To set up a 2-byte EEPROM address for a subsequent read, write, block read, block write, or page erase.
+To set up a 2-byte EEPROM address for a subsequent read, write, block read, block write, or page erasure.
 In this case, the command byte is the high byte of EEPROM Address 0xF8 to EEPROM Address 0xFB.
-The only data byte is the low byte of the EEPROM address, as shown in Figure 31.
+The only data byte is the low byte of the EEPROM address, as shown in Figure 42.